An inspiring carer enables his client to achieve his long-standing dream…

 Ben assists in all Trevor’s physical needs showing Trevor has such extreme muscle weakness he requires lifts onto the toilet.
 After Ben asks Trevor what he would want if he was condition free for a day, Trevor tells him that his deepest wish would be to pee standing up.
 Trevor also takes a wide range of prescribed and unprescribed medication.

-We learn more of Ben’s life.
+We learn more about Ben’s life.
 He is separated from his wife and she wants a divorce.
 Ben has been avoiding signing the papers for years, appearing to avoid this impending loss.
 At nights, Ben appears isolated and alone grieving for his young son, the toddler seen laughing at the beginning of the film.

 Ben appears to have strong flashbacks of his 3-year-old son dying in a freak accident and feels guilty as he feels he is responsible for this.
-Trevor learns that Ben was once a writer, and jokes with him should he write about his caring experiences that he describe him as “handsome and cool”.
+Trevor learns that Ben was once a writer, and jokes with him should he write about his caring experiences that he describes him as “handsome and cool”.

-In turn, Ben learns that Trevor gets anxious on leaving the house.
+In turn, Ben learns that Trevor gets anxious about leaving the house.
 Trevor also obsessed with a TV Show where the pretty blonde presenter visits a succession of roadside attractions.
 Trevor’s particular favourite attraction is the World’s Deepest Pit.
 Ben challenges him, by asking if he would want to visit these attractions.
 Trevor stops this conversation, with a maudlin comment.
 Trevor receives a letter from his estranged father and we learn his father left after Trevor was diagnosed at 3.

 Ben tries to encourage him to open his pile of unread letters from his father.
 This a touchy subject for Trevor saying a father’s main job is to be there for his child, something that hurts Ben to the very core.
 It upsets him more on learning both Trevor and his mother know about his son.
 This leading to him angrily confronting Trevor regarding his comments.